vlingo/xoom-designer/README.md

  $ docker-compose up -d
 ```

-After these commands, XOOM Designer can be accessed at [http://localhost:19090/context](http://localhost:19090/context).
+Then, XOOM Designer can be accessed at [http://localhost:19090/context](http://localhost:19090/context).
 Likewise, [XOOM Schemata](https://docs.vlingo.io/xoom-schemata) will be also initialized and can be accessed at [http://localhost:9019](http://localhost:9019).
 Learn more about the XOOM Designer/Schemata integration [here](https://docs.vlingo.io/xoom-designer#architecture-api-producer-exchange-and-consumer-exchange-s).

 ## [Installation](#installation)